begalv/Educational-Food-Game/docs/game_mechanics.md

 <br/>

 - **Pre-Game Screen:**
 When the start button is clicked, another screen appears.
-In it there is a button and a "display", the first to draw the theme of the match and the latter to show the theme drawn.
+In it there is a button and a "display", the first one to draw the theme of the match and the latter to show the theme drawn.
 There are three themes in the game: carbs, vitamins and proteins.
 According to the theme drawn, questions are chosen randomly from a txt file, having their answers stored in another file, also txt.
-There is an answer file and a question file for each theme of the game.
-After viewing the drawn theme, a countdown is started, and at the end, the game screen itself opens
+There is an answer file and a question file for each game's theme.
+After viewing the drawn theme, a countdown is started, and at the end, the game screen itself opens.

 ![Alt](https://github.com/begalv/Educational-Food-Game/blob/master/docs/images/preGame.png)
 ![Alt](https://github.com/begalv/Educational-Food-Game/blob/master/docs/images/preGame1.png) <br/>